$125 off any CGM Plan. Use code WINTER125

 A young woman and an older woman running together on the beach

 Your metabolic age is calculated using your BMR.
-However, this number is then compared to the average BMR for other people of the same chronological age (your actual age).
+However, this number is then compared to the average BMR for people of the same chronological age (your actual age).

 How to Determine Your Metabolic Age